jovoni/Order-and-Chaos/README.md

 # Order-and-Chaos

-Project for the sowftware development exam.
+Project for the software development exam.